 The coefficient of the NSD variable is significant at 1 percent level with an expected positive sign.
-Thus firms characterized by high interest rates compared to income and cash flow, which are probably also those firms with higher access to credit, are the most innovative ones1.
+Thus firms characterized by high interest rates compared to income and cash flow, which are probably also those firms with higher access to credit, are the most innovative ones.

-We then augment this specification with a set of firm level variables such as loans over total assets, size and age to control for firms' characteristics (Table 9, reg.(6))2.
+We then augment this specification with a set of firm level variables such as loans over total assets, size and age to control for firms' characteristics (Table 9, reg.(6)).
 The estimation results confirm both the sign and the significance level of DEBT and NSD.
 Relatively to the other explanatory variables, L/TA is significant at 1% level with positive sign.
 As expected, firms with higher access to credit invest more in innovative projects.
-Size is a significant determinant of innovation and this result holds also if we use total assets or the number of employees as measure of size.
-Age enters at 1% level with a negative sign suggesting that the innovative activity decreases with age, may be because younger firms invest an higher percentage of financial resources in R&D, employees training and software than older and more established firms3.
+Size is a significant determinant of innovation and, in spite of poor accounting data reliability on the number of workers, this result holds also if we use total number of employees as measure of size.
+Age enters at 1% level with a negative sign suggesting that the innovative activity decreases with age, may be because younger firms invest an higher percentage of financial resources in R&D, employees training and software than older and more established firms.

-1 The coefficient of correlation between NSD and Loans over Total Assets equals 0.40.
+&lt;sup>6 The coefficient of correlation between NSD and Loans over Total Assets equals 0.40.

-2 Legal form is not considered with Fixed Effects specification since it is time-invariant.
+&lt;sup>7 Legal form is not considered with Fixed Effects specification since it is time-invariant.